Logo Silver Travellers

 Malaga has a Mediterranean climate like the rest of Andalusia's coast.
 With an average of 300 days of sunshine, it is one of the sunniest cities in Europe.
 Because the city lies in the shelter of the northern mountains, Malaga has the warmest winter of any European city.
 This also makes the city and its surroundings a popular destination for northern and western European winter visitors.

-What is the best way to get around the city?
+How do I best get around the city?

 Another perfect option is by bike.
 Malaga has around 30 kilometres of cycle paths.
 But even outside the cycle paths and outside the city, the bike is an excellent means of transport.
 There are several locations where you can rent a bike (cheaply), such as Baja Bikes.

 Still prefer motorised transport?
-In the city centre, the red hop-on-hop-off bus is a good choice.
+In the city centre, the red “hop-on-hop-off” bus is a good choice.
 If you want to go further, you can use the city's efficient bus and metro network.

 For good food at reasonable prices, head to the port area.
 Here you will find many restaurants, most of which also have a terrace overlooking the water.
 In the old town, there are particularly many good restaurants.
 As many as ten of them have a mention in the Michelin Guide.
 These are the best restaurants in Malaga.